-UKPIA have provided a site-by-site breakdown of UK refining emissions for 1997 and 1999 - 2007 (UKPIA, 2008), and have advised that refinery throughput did not vary significantly between 1990 and 1997.
-The $\rm CO_2$ emissions data are used as a surrogate for all fuel consumption.
-Emissions for 1998 are based on $\rm CO_2$ emissions reported in the Pollution Inventory (EA: 1999a).
+UKPIA have provided a site-by-site breakdown of UK refining emissions for 1997 and 1999 - 2008 (UKPIA, 2009), and have advised that refinery throughput did not vary significantly between 1990 and 1997.
+The CO2 emissions data are used as a surrogate for all fuel consumption.
+Emissions for 1998 are based on CO2 emissions reported in the Pollution Inventory (EA: 1999a).
 Note that there is ongoing research to resolve data reporting inconsistencies between EUETS data for refineries and the UK fuel use for the sector reported within DUKES.
+Inconsistencies for petroleum coke have been identified and resolved within the GHGI, but other work on OPG and fuel oil is ongoing.